AIfriendly/Eleven-labs-video-generator/docs/prd.md

 ### What Makes This Special

 The service stands out by providing a complete automated video production pipeline through an interactive terminal session.
-Instead of users needing to coordinate multiple AI services manually, we're creating an integrated solution that chains Google Gemini for script generation, Eleven Labs for TTS and image generation, and Eleven Labs' editing features for final video compilation.
+Instead of users needing to coordinate multiple AI services manually, we're creating an integrated solution that chains Google Gemini 2.5 Flash (`gemini-2.5-flash`, switchable) for script generation, Google Gemini Nano Banana (`gemini-2.5-flash-image`) for image generation, Eleven Labs for TTS and sound effects, and FFmpeg for final video compilation.
 The approach prioritizes simplicity - the user provides a text prompt through interactive prompts and receives a complete professional video.

 Our defense against commoditization lies in three areas:
 1. Integrated automation that chains multiple AI services into a single workflow